ContraForce/contraforce-api/Docs/list-incident-evidence.md

 | tenantId | The Tenant ID of your organization or any of your managed customer tenants | ?tenantId=a1d9fe42-913e-4204-af1b-31b9a76b4d73 | None | GUID | Yes |
 | id | ID of the targeted incident  | ../incidents/10324234-324234-2323432/details | 5345345-5fsgf23-435faj-324gjkd | a1d9fe42-913e-4204-af1b-31b9a76b4d73 | Yes |

-The following shows sample request:
+The following shows a sample request:

 ``` HTTP
 GET /incidents/bf187080-88c6-4e5f-950b-5fdd12864727/entities?tenantId=a1d9fe42-913e-4204-af1b-31b9a76b4d73